pedrolopesme/starwars-plugin/README.md

-This plugin adds an absolutely delightful feature to Jenkins: depending if your build succeeds, fails, or is unstable, it will show one of the classic pictures of Star Wars accordingly to the build result.
+This plugin adds an absolutely delightful feature to Jenkins: depending if your build succeeds, fails, or is unstable, it will show one of the classic quotes of Star Wars accordingly to the build result.

 ### Build Status
 [![Build Status](https://travis-ci.org/pedrolopesme/starwars-plugin.png?branch=master)](https://travis-ci.org/pedrolopesme/starwars-plugin)